Skip to main content

 Server Identification

-When other systems perform a reverse lookup on your IP address, a configured rDNS record shows a meaningful hostname instead of a generic ISP-assigned address.
+When other systems perform a reverse lookup on your IP, a configured rDNS record shows a meaningful hostname like server.yourdomain.com instead of a generic ISP-assigned address like 31-59-58-152.static.provider.net.
+This makes your server look professional and intentionally configured.

 Security & Trust

-Many security tools and services use rDNS as part of their verification process.
-A properly configured rDNS record signals that your server is legitimate and well-maintained.
+Many security tools, intrusion detection systems, and monitoring services use rDNS as part of their verification process.
+A properly configured rDNS record signals that your server is legitimate and well-maintained — not a throwaway machine being used for spam or attacks.

 Service Requirements